-- Whether you consented to a set-aside undertaking (noting that the Scheme Administrator can refuse your application if you fail to give such an undertaking). - Current or emerging compliance issues for the energy savings calculation method you've proposed.
+- whether you consented to a set-aside undertakingi (noting that the Scheme Administrator can refuse your application if you fail to give such an undertaking) - current or emerging compliance issues.

 We make all decisions on a case-by-case basis to ensure we appropriately manage the risk of improper certificate creation.
 We have broad discretion to apply the appropriate measure, or suite of measures, in any given case.